SaidMousaSajadi/FMI-Log-Analyser/README.md

 📌 Use is permitted for **academic and research purposes only**.
 🚫 **Commercial use is strictly prohibited** without prior written permission.
-© 2025 [Said Mousa Sajaid and Elahe Shahrian]
+© 2025 [Said Mousa Sajadi and Elahe Shahrian]

 # FMI Log Analyser